 Some of the corn (the Indian corn) is ground into flour, as well as the wheat grown on the property.
 I went away with two sacks of corn meal, as well as one plastic teddy bear filled with honey harvested from beehives on the farm.
 In truth, it doesn’t get much more farm-to-table than this.

-Other children activities are available such as the immensely popular hand-cranked ice-cream operation next to the musicians, or the tables for making corn husk dolls behind the outdoors kitchen.
+Other children activities are available such as the immensely popular hand-cranked ice-cream operation next to the musicians, or the

 Speaking of, my oldest loved the hot crispy oatmeal cookies coming right out of the wood-fired oven and kept coming back for more.